The occupational pension (pension fund) of the 2nd pillar

 As a rule, the pension from the 1st and 2nd pillars together corresponds to about 60% of the previously earned income.

-Who is compulsorily insured in the occupational benefit scheme (pension fund)?
+Who is compulsorily insured in the occupational pension (pension fund)?

 Unemployed persons who receive daily allowances from unemployment insurance (ALV) are also BVG insured.
 However, unemployed persons are only insured against disability and death under the BVG.
 No BVG savings contributions are paid.